victorchabbert/speculo/doc/intent.md

 ## Description

 Intents are objects that convey the user's query through the system.
-Every incoming message is translated into an or multiple intents and treated by the user's applications.
+Every incoming message is translated into an or multiple intents and treated by the user's apps.

-TODOC: require authorization header
+The intent end point require an authentication see (authentication)[authentication.md].
+The initiator must have the required permissions to be satisfied see (permissions)[permissions.md]

 ## Schema